-Interstate Rehabilitation projects should evaluate all physical aspects of the highway corridor to identify existing deficiencies and/or other highway and roadside elements that may require continued maintenance.
-For this Interstate project type, the highway corridor to be evaluated is the project limits for roadside elements and both the project limits and adjacent sections for highway (roadway) geometric elements.
+NHS Arterial Rehabilitation projects should evaluate all physical aspects of the highway corridor to identify existing deficiencies and/or other highway and roadside elements that may require continued maintenance, and address WYDOT direction for Americans with Disabilities Act (ADA) requirements from the WYDOT Road Design Manual.
+For this NHS project type, the highway corridor to be evaluated is the project limits for roadside elements and both the project limits and adjacent sections for highway (roadway) geometric elements.